HokkaidoDev/HokkaidoDev/README.md

 ## Hi there 👋

-My name is Roman and I'm an Udemy-trained student interested in all things Android & Computer Science!
+My name is Roman and I'm a student interested in Android & Computer Science!
-- 🔭 I’m currently finished with my app ToDoList, this is for people who want to put their affairs in order.
+- 🔭 I’m currently finished with my app DogImages app.
+You can cheer yourself up with random dog images.
-- 🌱 I’m currently learning how to work with internet stuff.
-JSON, Retrofit, Glide.
+- 🌱 Also learning how to create a Movie app.
 - 📫 How to reach me: hokkaido@dev.com
 <!--
 **HokkaidoDev/HokkaidoDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.